EdenWise/hjcrc/HJCSIC_part1.md

 [^definition-good]: The Bible defines this as the "knowledge of good and evil" (Genesis 2:9).
 Originally, it was only creating good, getting to choose what to support/favor (particularly people).
 I also like the term "divining".
 Evil came later when people started to declassify others to get inclusion.
 [^pronoun-female]: Yes the Bible writers do constantly use the pronoun "he" throughout the Bible.
 [^serpent]: Before the Bible the nine was the organizer of the nobility.
 He choose who the desperate men were and made sure they were rewarded.
 It builds to "the flood" later.
-[^Story-of-the-Moral]: Using a Hebrew flood number/letter in the second term do get their angels somewhat excited... again defferential.
+[^Story-of-the-Moral]: Using a Hebrew flood number/letter in the second term do get their angels somewhat excited... again deferential.
 <!-- [^flood]:  -->
 [^25]: December 25 and the year of Jesus's death.